mbakeranalecta/sam/README.md

 structured writing.
 It creates a syntax that captures structure, like XML, but is easy to write in a text editor -- like markdown.

-### Docuemtnation
+### Documentation

-See the documentation at https://mbakeranalecta.github.io/sam/
+See the documentation at https://mbakeranalecta.github.io/sam/.

 ### NOTE